Sealabid

 2. Eligibility and your account

-• You must provide true, accurate and up-to-date information when creating your account, placing envelopes, and listing items.
+- You must provide true, accurate and up-to-date information when creating your account, placing envelopes, listing items, and (if applicable) applying for a Premium Storefront.

-• We may require email verification and may require Enhanced verification to reduce fraud, comply with legal obligations, enforce listing limits, or protect users.
+- We may require email verification and may require Enhanced verification to reduce fraud, comply with legal obligations, or protect users and the platform.

 Your responsibility for actions